kulaizki/pokelight/README.md

-A simple pokedex simulator, created using NextJS.
+A simple pokedex simulator, created using NextJS and pokeapi.